galdor/erl-jsv/doc/handbook.md

 - Datetime values: the canonical form is an Erlang value of type `calendar:datetime()`.
 Example: `"2010-08-01T14:45:00+01:00"` is canonicalized to `{{2010, 8, 1}, {13, 45, 0}}`.
+- UUID and KSUID values: the canonical form is the binary representation.
 - Arrays: the canonical form is an Erlang list containing the canonical form of each element of the array.
 - Objects: the canonical form is an Erlang map.
 For each member: